 Unfortunately, that is not always the case (or may not remain so for very long).
-After getting acclimated to this world, we are later governed – their stipulations outweigh your potential, which determines your net value.
-You become commodified and forced to sell your gifts to the highest bidder for the remainder of your life.
+After getting acclimated to this world, we are later governed by it – its stipulations outweigh your potential, which determines your net value.
+You become commodified and forced to sell your gifts to the highest bidder for the rest of your existence.
 Should you resist, you assume a fate of perpetual hardship and struggle.

 Much of my outlook is based upon my observations and experiences as a native and resident of Chicagoland.
 The Windy City is a political game of opportunity driven by displaced ambition within a setting of scarcity.
 It generates a sense of desperation lending itself to criminal thinking and acting, plus feelings of fear and resentment.
-In such a setting, it can be hard to celebrate the achievements of others, when your own success is not guaranteed.
+In such a setting, it may seem difficult to celebrate the achievements of others when your own success is not guaranteed.

 Many escape to warmer and/or wealthier climates to tread the greener grass.
-Some return home to what is familiar to cut their losses instead…
+Some return home to what is familiar and cut their losses instead…

-There is also hope in struggle and that’s when Chicago serves as a bedrock of faith and a springboard of progress.
+There is also hope in struggle and that’s when Chicago serves as a bedrock of faith and springboard for progress.
 If you can make it in or through Chicago, you can definitely make it anywhere.
-Either way, if you embrace the City of Big Shoulders, she will carry you.
+Either way, if you embrace the City of Big Shoulders she will carry you forward.